Frojd/Frojd-Jewl/cli/README.md

 ## `jewl-cli update`

-Sync the latest changes from the Jewl component library
+Sync the latest changes from the Jewl Component Library

 ```
 USAGE
   $ jewl-cli update

 DESCRIPTION
-  Sync the latest changes from the Jewl component library
+  Sync the latest changes from the Jewl Component Library

 EXAMPLES
   $ jewl-cli update